danielsaidi/website_danielsaidi/_posts/2020/2020-06-04-string-replace.md

 // => "This string contains characters"
 ```

-However, I think that the function name is too long and the `options` argument is tedious to use.
+However, I think that the function name is too long and that `options` is tedious to use.

-## Extending `String`
+## Extending String

-We can create shorter and slightly more convenient extensions to perform case-sensitive and case-insensitive replacements:
+We can create shorter and slightly more convenient extensions to let us perform case-sensitive and case-insensitive replacements:

 ```swift
 public extension String {